lsayaved/Genome-submission/README.md

 This repository contains bioinformatic scripts without any warranty!

 ## Genome submission to EMBL
-- Use of [Sequin](https://www.ncbi.nlm.nih.gov/Sequin/) to produce an EMBL file for genome submission.
-The input files are the result of GenDB
+- Use [Sequin](https://www.ncbi.nlm.nih.gov/Sequin/) to produce an EMBL file for genome submission.
+As input files for Sequin, I used the tbl and the fasta file produced by GenDB
-  *.tbl file
-  *fasta file

 ###### Errors during the genome submission
 The EMBL validator somehow missed some of the following errors